open-source-labs/dbSpy/README.md

 3. Click save or cancel to proceed.
 4. Click on the save icon to keep your changes or click on the cancel icon to cancel your changes.

+### Adding a table to a database

+1. When on the display page, click the 'Add Table' icon after you have either connected to a database or clicked 'Build Database'.
+2. Fill in the required information about the first column of your table along with a name.
+3. If you would like to include additional columns, click the 'Add Column' button in the top right corner.
+3. Click confirm to create your table.

+### Deleting a table from a database

+1. After you have either connected to a database or started a new database, the 'Delete Table' icon will appear on the left side of the display page
+2. This will open a pop out with a list of tables from the database.
+3. Select which table that you would like to have removed, and confirm to have it deleted.

 ### Navigating the canvas